DeepakChoudhari/file-processor-lambda/README.md

 5. Login to AWS console, goto lambda cloudwatch log group (`/aws/lambda/csv-file-processor`) to see the logs generated from deployed lambda function.

-6. Check dynamodb table to see the records from csv file populated
+6. Validate dynamodb table to see the records from csv file were persisted
     ```cmd
     aws dynamodb scan --table-name customers
+    ```

+7. Tear down the application
+    ```cmd
+    cdk destroy
     ```